Skyscanner/backpack/packages/bpk-component-fieldset/readme.md

 | validationMessage | string   | false    | null          |
 | isCheckbox        | bool     | false    | false         |
 | validationProps   | object   | false    | {}            |

+> **Note:** There are a couple of props that behave differently when using `isCheckbox`:
+> - `valid`: checkboxes don't have a valid prop so you have to apply it to the fieldset directly
+> - `label`: checkboxes have their own labels so it's safe to omit these